Some speaking situations are likely to be more challenging than others if you stammer and it’s normal to feel anxious about them.

 - Be kind to your listener – try not to rush through what you have to say so they can absorb it more easily.

 - Your tone of voice makes a difference – keep it warm and friendly.

 - Make use of any speech techniques you’ve learnt – the more you practise them, the easier they’ll become.

 - If asked for specific information – name, address, phone number – give yourself the time you need and go for the words you need to say.

 - If you’re in a queue, focus on what you need to communicate rather than anyone standing behind you.
-Let ‘em wait!
+Let them wait!

 - As the customer, you have the right to ask for what you want in the time you need.

-- It can be so tempting to ask for something that’s easier to say and you end up with a flat white coffee when really you wanted the salted caramel mocha latte with whipped cream.
+- It can be so tempting to ask for something that’s easier to say so that for example you end up with a flat white coffee when really you wanted the salted caramel mocha latte with whipped cream.
 Go for what you want – you’ll feel justifiably proud of yourself and it will be easier the next time.

-Lots of people who stammer struggle saying their name – probably a result of having had thoughtless and unhelpful reactions in the past.
-Ever been on the receiving end of that irritating classic response "Forgotten your name, have you?".
+Lots of people who stammer struggle saying their name – probably a result of not being able to substitute it for another word, and having had thoughtless and unhelpful reactions in the past.
+Have you ever been on the receiving end of that irritating classic response "Have you forgotten your name?".